irisnet/irishub/docs/resources/validator-faq.md

 ###  IRISnet Valdiators Risks

 -   **Unavailability**: Validators are expected to keep signing votes for making new blocks.
-If a validator’s signature has not been included in more than  half of the last 34,560 blocks (which amounts to approximately 24 hours, assuming an average block-generating time of 5 seconds)
+If a validator’s signature has not been included in more than  half of the last 34,560 blocks (which amounts to approximately 24 hours, assuming an average block-generating time of 5 seconds)，this validator will get jailed and removed from current validatorset for 1 day.
 -   **Double Sign**:If the protocol detects that a validator voted multiple different opinions about the same block (same height/round), or voted for different blocks at the same height/round, this validator will get jailed and removed from current validatorset for 2 days.
 Their bonded tokens will get slashed by 1%.
 -   **Censorship**: If the protocol detects that a proposer included invalid transactions in a block, this validator will get jailed remove from current validatorset for 2 days.